beaulebens/keyring/readme.txt

 == Changelog ==

 =  =
+* Enhancement BREAKING: LinkedIn now uses OAuth2.
+Props @glendaviesnz.
 * Enhancement: `fetch_profile_picture` method added to Twitter service.
 Props @glendaviesnz.
-* Enhancement BREAKING: LinkedIn now uses OAuth2.
-Props @glendaviesnz.
 * Enhancement: Added a GitHub Service definition, props @alperakgun.
 * Enhancement: Added a Google Drive Service definition, props @scruffian.
 * Enhancement: Trim spaces off API keys etc to avoid mistakes when copy/pasting.
 Props @kbrown9.
 * Enhancement: Allow all 2xx response codes to be considered "Success" for all requests, for all protocols.
 Props @bgrgicak for the proposal.
 * Enhancement: Add translator comments.
 Props @scruffian.
-* Enhancement: Define the `self` endpoint for Tumbler, and add helper methods to retrieve user info.
+* Enhancement: Define the `self` endpoint for Tumblr, and add helper methods to retrieve user info.
 Props @glendaviesnz.
 * Enhancement: Add a `keyring_{service}_request_scope` filter for OAuth2 services, matching the existing filter for OAuth1 services.
 Props @glendaviesnz.
 * Enhancement: Add a `'full_response'` param to `Keyring_Service_OAuth2::request()`, which will cause the method to return the full HTTP response object.
 Props @glendaviesnz.
+* Enhancement: Some services (looking at you, Strava) seem to double-encode redirect URIs, resulting in "corrupted" parameter names.
+Added a method to clean that up.
 * Bugfix: Make the Google services always request a refresh token for offline access.
 Props @kbrown9 and @atrniv for input.
 * Bugfix: Update Strava to use refresh tokens and offline access, per their new API requirements.
 Props @mdrovdahl for pointing it out.
 * Bugfix: Update use of add_submenu_page() to comply with WP 5.3.
 Props @jhwwp (wp.org) for the fix.